pmontman/paper-global-forec-princip/README.md

 for creating the plots and tables in the paper.
 It requires the results to be downloaded (see Instructions section) or reproduced

-Numerical results can be further scrutinized by looking at the files in the /src/results folder.
+Numerical results can be further scrutinized by looking at the files in the src/results folder.
+For example the file src/results/total_experiment.RData loads the list `list_results` with the results for the M1-M4/Tourism yearly/quarterly/monthly datasets.
+Examining this list gives the errors in MASE and SMAPE for the benchmark models and the ones used in the paper.

 ## Datasets